arbor-sim/arbor/doc/cpp_common.rst

 .. cpp:class:: template <typename T> optional

-    A wrapper around a containted value of type :cpp:type:`T`, that may or may not be set.
+    A wrapper around a contained value of type :cpp:type:`T`, that may or may not be set.
-    A faithfull copy of the C++17 ``std::optional`` type.
+    A faithful copy of the C++17 ``std::optional`` type.
     See the online C++ standard documentation
     `<https://en.cppreference.com/w/cpp/utility/optional>`_
     for more information.